 The LA Zoo has also been instrumental in the success and ongoing conservation efforts of resurrecting the California condor back from the edge of extinction.
-Currently, the Condors that reside at the zoo are not on display, but visitors can learn about this California native at the Condor Education Center, full of hands-on activities right next to the front entrance.
+The Condors that reside at the zoo are currently not on display, but visitors can learn about this California native at the Condor Education Center, full of hands-on activities right next to the front entrance.

-There are nearly 4,000 animals living at the San Diego zoo along with a botanical collection of over 700,000 plants.
-If you are looking for a unique zoo experience it offers a Backstage Pass which a private tour and reserved seating at shows.
+Nearly 4,000 animals live at the San Diego Zoo, along with a botanical collection of over 700,000 plants.
+If you are looking for a unique zoo experience, it offers a Backstage Pass, a private tour, and reserved seating at shows.
 Plan on walking several miles visiting all the exhibits at the zoo.
-If all this sounds too much there is a 40-minute guided tour bus that lets you see most of the park while seated.
+If all this sounds too much, there is a 40-minute guided tour bus that lets you see most of the park while seated.

-The objective here is to care for injured animals and prepare them to be released back into the wild.
-One of the best things about the zoo is that all the animal’s houses in it are in need of permanent protection and cannot be safely released into the wild.
-All of the animals and plants are native California’s species and the museum has been set up to educate the public.
+The objective here is to care for injured animals and prepare them to be released into the wild.
+One of the best things about the zoo is that all the animal’s houses require permanent protection and cannot be safely released into the wild.
+All of the animals and plants are native California species, and the museum has been set up to educate the public.
 As well as the zoo, there is a wildlife rehabilitation center, which cares for between 300 and 500 animals per year.

-The mission of the zoo is to provide a fun, unique and up-close experience that strengthens the bond between people and wildlife, and there is no better way to see that than by visiting the Doris and Karl Falk Wildlife Education Center at the zoo.
+The zoo’s mission is to provide a fun, unique, and up-close experience that strengthens the bond between people and wildlife, and there is no better way to see that than by visiting the Doris and Karl Falk Wildlife Education Center at the zoo.
 A trip to the Fresno Zoo is like taking a little mini exotic vacation right in the center of California.
-The Fresno Chaffee Zoo is open year-round, making anytime is a good time to visit.
+The Fresno Chaffee Zoo is open year-round, making any time is a good time to visit.

-There are plenty of things to do including a fun miniature train ride.
+There are plenty of things to do, including a fun miniature train ride.
 The Crean Family Farm offers a family farmyard adventure.
 Kids can pet some of the animals and learn about life on a farm.
 The Zoo at Prentice Park covers 20-acres and is just the right size for younger children.
-Allow about visit three hours for your zoo visit.
-This will give you ample time to see all of the animals and ride the train
+Allow three hours for your zoo visit.
+This will give you ample time to see all of the animals and ride the train.

 The Living Desert Zoo is located 15 miles southeast of Palm Springs, California.
 This 1,200-acre exotic learning center provides the perfect environment for adults and kids alike to experience the majesty of wild animals and exquisite desert gardens in a stunning natural setting.
 One of the park’s more unique features is an authentic replica of a village found in northeast Africa, known as the WaTuTu.
 Mud-walled huts with grass-thatched roofs.
 The Living Desert is one of the most interesting California Zoos on our list.

-Aquarium of the Pacific is one of the most popular attractions in Southern California.
-Indoor and outdoor exhibits include galleries with aquariums, a giant kelp forest tank, Lorikeet Forest, Shark Lagoon and the Seals & Sea Lions area.
+The aquarium of the Pacific is one of the most popular attractions in Southern California.
+Indoor and outdoor exhibits include galleries with aquariums, a giant kelp forest tank, Lorikeet Forest, Shark Lagoon, and the Seals & Sea Lions area.
 There are over 12,000 sea animals displayed at the Long Beach Aquarium.

 The main focus of the Monterey Bay Aquarium is its more than 35,000 sea creatures representing over 550 species that are housed in nearly 200 exhibits throughout 34 major galleries.
 Highlights include the stingray touch tank, open sea exhibit, and the always-popular sea otter playground.

-Aquarium of the Bay’s collection features nearly 200 different sharks, skates, sea rays, octopus, jellyfish, rockfish, flatfish, eels, sea stars and other aquatic creatures.
+The aquarium of the Bay’s collection features nearly 200 different sharks, skates, sea rays, octopus, jellyfish, rockfish, flatfish, eels, sea stars, and other aquatic creatures.
 The aquarium one of the most popular attractions in the Fisherman’s Wharf area of San Francisco.

 The Steinhart Aquarium is part of the California Academy of Sciences located in Golden Gate Park.
 From penguins to sharks to stingrays, it is a feast for the eyes.
-Visitors enjoy a 200,000-gallon coral reef gallery, a 100,000 Northern California coast tank and dozens of other tanks with a variety of aquatic animals.
+Visitors enjoy a 200,000-gallon coral reef gallery, a 100,000 Northern California coast tank, and dozens of other tanks with various aquatic animals.

 Cabrillo Aquarium has a good selection of exhibits and fish tanks that exclusively display Southern California marine life.
-The aquarium started out in abandoned Cabrillo Beach bathhouse in 1935.
+The aquarium started in an abandoned Cabrillo Beach bathhouse in 1935.
 Lifeguard Bob Foster would display his collection of ocean artifacts to the delight of visitors to the beach.
-Cabrillo aquarium is never crowded and the staff is always helpful and nice.
+Cabrillo aquarium is never crowded, and the staff is always helpful and nice.
 Admission is free.